ietf-rats-wg/eat/draft-ietf-rats-eat.md

 {::include nc-cddl/manifests.cddl}
 ~~~~

-### The Measurements and Software Evidence Claim (swevidence) {#swevidence}
+### swevidence (Software Evidence) Claim {#swevidence}

-This claim contains descriptions, lists, evidence or measurements of the software that exists on the entity or any other measurable
+The "swevidence" claim contains descriptions, lists, evidence or measurements of the software that exists on the entity or any other measurable
 subsystem of the entity (e.g. hash of sections of a file system or non-volatile memory).
 The defining characteristic of this claim is that its contents are created by processes on the entity that inventory, measure or otherwise characterize the software on the entity.
 The contents of this claim do not originate from the manufacturer of the measurable subsystem (e.g. developer of a software library).